otaheri/chamfer_distance/README.md

 # Chamfer Distance for pyTorch

-This is an implementation of the Chamfer Distance as a module for pyTorch.
+This is an installable implementation of the Chamfer Distance as a module for pyTorch from [Christian Diller](https://github.com/chrdiller).
 It is written as a custom C++/CUDA extension.

 As it is using pyTorch's [JIT compilation](https://pytorch.org/tutorials/advanced/cpp_extension.html), there are no additional prerequisite steps that have to be taken.
 Simply import the module as shown below; CUDA and C++ code will be compiled on the first run.